LiliaFramework/Lilia/docs/store/contents.md

 # Store : Contents

-The catalog is divided into four categories:
+The catalog is divided into five categories:

 - **General Mechanics**: A diverse array of mechanics, ranging from passive to active ones.
 This category includes various features designed to help run a server and keep it active.